Skip to main content

 California first recognized Arab American Heritage Month with a proclamation in 2018.

-Learn more about NAAHM and celebrate online with the Arab American National Museum on their website.
+Learn more about NAAHM and celebrate online with the Arab American National Museum.

 In 2019, Rami Malek became the first Arab American person to win an Oscar for best actor.